slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ## Deploying KFP pipelines

 The deployment of Kubeflow Pipelines to the environment's GKE cluster has been automated with **Kustomize**.
-The **Kustomize** configuration rely on the most current version of **Kustomize**.
-Make sure to install the latest version of **Kustomize** using [the following procedure](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md).
-If you use the development container image the tested version of **Kustomize** is pre-installed in the image.
+Before running the provided **Kustomize** overlays you need to configure connections settings to Cloud SQL and GCS store.
+Note

 ### Configuring connections settings to Cloud SQL and Cloud Storage

 In the reference configuration, KFP utilizes external MySQL instance and object storage.
 The KFP services are designed to read the connection settings (including credentials)  from Kubernetes Secrets and ConfigMaps.

 To configure connection settings:
+1.1.
+Use Cloud Console or the `gcloud` command to create the `root` user in the MySQL instance.
+The instance created by the Terraform configuration has the root user removed.
 1. Navigate to the `kustomize` folder.
-1. Use Cloud Console or the `gcloud` command to create the `root` user in the MySQL instance.
-The instance created by the Terraform configuration has the root user removed.
-1. Use Cloud Console or the `gcloud` command to create and download the JSON type private key for the KFP service user.
+1. Use Cloud Console or the `gcloud` command to create and download the JSON type private key for the KFP service user that was created by Terraform.
 Rename the file to `application_default_credentials.json`
 1. Rename `gcp-configs.env.template` and `mysql-credential.env.template` to `gcp-configs.env` and `mysql-credential.env`.
-Replace the placeholders in the files with your configs.
+Replace the placeholders in the files with your values.
 **Note that mysql-credential.env and application_default_credentials.json contain sensitive information.
 Remeber to remove or secure the files after the installation process completes.**

 ### Installing Kubeflow Pipelines

 To install KFP pipelines:
 1. Make sure that you have the latest version of `gcloud` and `kubectl` installed.
 Although, the latest versions of `kubectl` support **Kustomize** natively, it is recommended to install `kustomize` as a separate binary as it includes the latest updates that may have not yet made it to `kubectl`.
+Follow [the installation procedure](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md) to install **Kustomize**.
+If you use the development container image, the tested version of **Kustomize** is pre-installed in the image.
 1. Update the `kustomize/kustomization.yaml` with the name the namespace if you want to change the default name.
 1. Configure GKE credentials and apply the manifests:
 ```